sanket0707/RL-for-robotic-grasp-orientation/README.md

 action = env.action_space.sample() # similar to having a random agent, i.e., an agent that performs only random actions and does not learn anything next_state, reward, done, info = env.step(action)

-# to observe the information captured in each of the variables
+# To observe the information captured in each of the variables
 print('State: '.format(state))
 print('Action: '.format(action))
 print('Next state: {}; Reward: {}; Done: {}; Info: {}'.format(next_state, reward, done, info))